AbhayKumar-Proficient/Bank-Management-System/README.md

 * Make your changes and commit them to your branch.
 * Push your changes to your forked repository.
 * Submit a pull request to the project repository.

+# Credits
+The Bank Management Project was developed by *Abhay Kumar*